 In addition to sharks teeth, many of our sites also contain bones and teeth of prehistoric marine and terrestrial mammals, as well as reptiles.
 Ancient creatures that have left a bit of themselves behind include mammoths, mastodons, giant sloths, horses, camels, llamas, giant tortoises, turtles, jaguars, saber-toothed cats, rhinos, tapirs, alligators and snakes.

-Our price for a guided walk-in trip is $75 for adults and $65 for a child 12 or under.
-Guided kayak ("Outback") trips are $100 for any age.
-Educational group rates for 10 or more are available for the walk-in trip.
+Our walk-in rates are $75 for adults and $50 for children 6 to 12 years old.
+Children five and younger are free.
+Our kayak trip price is $100 per adult, $65 for 12 years-old and younger.
+However, if your child is 5 or younger and can fit into our small child seat, there is no charge.
+(Kayaks are tandems, which seat 2 adults with one very small child seat.)
+School/scout group rates lower for 10 or more on the walk-in trip only.
 We would appreciate it if you would make reservations as soon as you know your schedule.
 We ask for a credit card number to hold your reservation.
-We process Visa and Master Card.
+We hold your reservation by credit card.
 It would help us if you would give us more than one day in which you're available.
+Once you reserve by credit card, we cannot offer a refund, but we will reschedule your trip based on our availability.
 If an impending storm forces us to cancel, we will offer a refund or reschedule.

-In over a decade of fossil expeditions the most fiercesome creature ever to bite one of our customers was a fire ant.
+In approximately 20 years of fossil expeditions, the most fiercesome creature ever to bite one of our customers was a fire ant.
 Still, our trips come with a certain amount of risk.
 Therefore we ask that you sign our liability form before participating.
 (Click here).
 We would appreciate it if you will print the form, sign it and bring it with you the day of your trip.

 For questions or reservations, please call 239-368-3252 or e-mail us at Megshark@earthlink.net.